abbasbashashaik/RAG_CHATBOT/readme.txt

 chatbot Link: https://customersupportbot-u.streamlit.app/
-Note: sometimes it may not work due to quota limitation error because of using free LLM models.
+Note: sometimes it may not work due to quota limitation error because of using free LLM models. sample video output: streamlit-app-2026-09-07-15-06-21.webm (download this file from this repo it consist of video representation of chatbot)
 Project Title: Customer Support chatbot

 project Description: This Chatbot is created using RAG Concept, Purpose of this ChatBot